-Unlike the licenseinfo command in cmsh (section 4.1), the cluster administrator can run the verify-license utility to check licenses even if the cluster management daemon is not running.
+Unlike the licenseinfo command in cmsh (section 4.1), the verify-license utility can check licenses even if the cluster management daemon is not running.

 When an invalid license is used, the cluster management daemon cannot start.
 The license problem is logged in the cluster management daemon log file: